Walter Mapplebeck

 Walter Mapplebeck (19 July 1914 – 27 April 1992) was a New Zealand cricketer.
 He played in four first-class matches for Canterbury from 1936 to 1941.

 Mapplebeck was a fast-medium bowler who took 6 for 43 in the first innings in his debut match against Otago in the 1936-37 Plunket Shield.
 However, he did not play again until the 1940–41 season, when he played his other three matches.
 In his last match, against Wellington, he took 5 for 59 in the first innings.

-He served overseas as an officer in the Royal New Zealand Naval Volunteer Reserve in the Second World War.
+Mapplebeck served overseas as an officer in the Royal New Zealand Naval Volunteer Reserve in the Second World War.
+After the war he worked as a school teacher.